PhantomWatson/CakePHP-AutoLoginComponent/README.md

  - Add `$this->loadComponent('AutoLogin.AutoLogin');` to `AppController::initialize()`
  - Add `$this->AutoLogin->setCookie();` after `$this->Auth->setUser($user);` wherever you log your users in
  - Add `$this->AutoLogin->destroyCookie();` where you log your users out (e.g. in `UsersController::logout()`)
- - It is **strongly recommended** that you use encrypted cookies.
-CakePHP 3 uses AES-encrypted cookies by default.

 Configuration:
 --------------